jollyjerr/knowledge/programming/networking/transport.md

 "goodput" is a measure of unique (not retransmitted) data going over the network.
 Congestion collapse is when goodput hits 0.

-Fair: each flow receices an equal share of the bandwidth of a link
+Fair: each flow receives an equal share of the bandwidth of a link

 Efficient: full bandwidth of link is used